algorithm-archivists/algorithm-archive/contents/bitlogic/bitlogic.md

 That said, it's not always obvious how this happens, so let's start the simple case of integer numbers.

 ## Integers
 For integer numbers, 0 is still 0 and 1 is still 1; however, for 2, we need to use 2 digits because binary only has 0's and 1's.
 When we get to 4, we'll need 3 digits and when we get to 8, we'll need 4.
-Ever time we cross a power of 2, we'll need to add a new digit.
+Every time we cross a power of 2, we'll need to add a new digit.
 Here's a table of the first 10 integers in binary:

 | Integer Number | Binary Number |
 | -------------- | ------------- |